ParichayDidwania/Custom-Token---NFT---marketplace-contract/README.md

 Working On:
 1. Adding a custom wallet contract
-2. Adding MongoDB support for storing user data
+2. Adding auth service and MongoDB support for storing user data